 Created by former financial analyst Salman Khan, it offers access to more than 3,400 instructional videos as well as quizzes and interactive software to help elementary, middle, and high school students learn.
 It can be used both in and outside of the classroom since it's free and easily accessible from almost any device with a browser.

-While the Khan Academy website was created to bring learning to those that either couldn't afford or didn't have access to education, it's now grown into a powerful resource used by many schools as a teaching aid.
+While the Khan Academy website was initially created to bring learning to those that either couldn't afford or didn't have access to education, it's now grown into a powerful resource used by many schools as a teaching aid.